Skip to content

 You are not moving as many people to 2nd or 3rd appointments.

 Fewer people interested.
 Less apps submitted.
-No policies written. 🤷♀️
+No new business. 🤷♀️

 The reality is – it is those little things that make the biggest difference.